Talmage Cooley: Gun Violence Project, PAX, Center to Prevent Youth Violence

+In 2023, Cooley restarted the 501(c)3 non-profit The Gun Violence Project to relaunch the original Asking Saves Kids gun (ASK) violence prevention campaign that was created by PAX/The Center to Prevent Youth Violence and launched at the Million Mom March in 2000.
+The Gun Violence Project's website (www.askaboutguns.org) lists a number of well-known entertainment figures, reflecting the organization's focus on leveraging popular culture to promote Asking Saves Kids.

-Asking Saves Kids (ASK) & SPEAK UP Campaigns
+Asking Saves Kids (ASK) and SPEAK UP Campaigns

 By 2000, PAX had become the largest non-lobbying organization working on the US gun violence issue as a result of the success and rapid expansion of its ASK and SPEAK UP campaigns.
 As a result of this success, Cooley joined the Organizing Committee for the Million Mom March on the Washington Mall in 2000, and the ASK Campaign was named the lead anti-gun violence program promoted by the March due to the success of its family focused message directed at parents.
 Still active, the ASK (Asking Saves Kids) Campaign leverages partnerships with over 400 national and grassroots organizations that promote the ASK message, driven by the fact that almost 40% of homes with children have a gun, and almost half those guns are either unlocked or loaded.
 The message to parents is "ASK your neighbors about guns before you send your kids over to play.
 It's not about politics, it's about common sense parenting.".
 The SPEAK UP program created a national hotline for young people to anonymously report weapon related threats in their schools and neighborhoods, and received over 40,000 calls since inception.

 Cooley directed commercials for the ASK and SPEAK UP campaigns, with voice-over by Julianne Moore, Alec Baldwin and Susan Sarandon.
 These campaigns pioneered a new approach to the gun violence issue, designed to have immediate impact on the frequency of gun deaths and injuries while also shifting the national dialogue around guns to a prevention-driven, public health and safety orientation.
 This innovative, non-partisan approach to gun violence prevention represented a stark contrast to the politics-based framing which had dominated the issue for many years without significant success.

 In 2011, PAX officially changed its name to The Center to Prevent Youth Violence to better reflect the youth and family focus of its prevention driven campaigns.
 Cooley resigned as co-CEO of The Center to Prevent Youth Violence in 2004 but remained on the organization's Board of Trustees until its merger with the Brady Center in 2012.

 By 2022, the ASK campaign had been active for over 22 years, and remains the leading public health and safety campaign dedicated to gun violence prevention in the US, with over 19 million Americans signing the ASK Pledge (www.askingsaveskids.org) and over 31 million parents reporting that they ask their neighbors about guns where their kids play, up significantly from a pre-campaign baseline of 3 million parents.